whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

 Here, we've used a `for` loop to iterate over each column in the object `data2`, and print to screen the class of each column.
-The output tells us that columns 1:3 are treated as characters, and mostof the rest are treated as integers.
+The output tells us that columns 1:3 are treated as characters, and most of the rest are treated as integers.
 Column 5 is 'numeric', the basic data type in R for non-integer numbers.
-R has a number of different classes of data it can store and sometimes functions will behave differently depending on what type of data they are given.

 Although columns 1 – 3 are currently characters, some functions in R that perform statistical analysis prefer a data type called 'factors'.